 The application of dental sealants is a quick and painless procedure that involves cleaning and drying the teeth and application of an acidic gel to roughen the tooth surface.
 The gel is rinsed off, and the sealant material is painted onto the tooth surface.
 A special dental curing light is used to help the sealant harden.
 Sealants can also be used over teeth that are showing initial signs of cavities to prevent further decay and damage.

-For more information about dental sealants and how they can benefit your oral health, please feel free to contact the office of Midwest Family Dental Care for a consultation.
-Call us at (616) 229-0269.
-Our practice has offices conveniently located in Grand Rapids, Jenison and Kalamazoo, Michigan.
+For more information about dental sealants and how they can benefit your oral health, please feel free to contact our office.
+Our offices are located in three convenient locations in Michigan and Indiana.